How to Write a Notice to Move Out Letter [+ FREE Template]

 Can a notice to move out letter be emailed?

-The best answer to this question depends on whether your tenant is tech-savvy or not and if you have communicated through email in the past.
-If you and your tenant commonly communicate through email, then emailing a notice to move out letter makes a lot of sense.
+The best answer to this question depends on whether your tenant is tech-savvy or not, and if you have communicated through email in the past.
+If you and your tenant commonly communicate by email, then emailing a notice-to-move-out letter makes a lot of sense.

 A physical letter that is placed in the tenant’s mailbox, slipped under their door, or taped to their door might serve as a better reminder.